Car Accident Lawyer in Atlanta, GA

 What is the Law on Rear End Accidents?

 Car accidents where one party was rear-ended by another party are dealt with just the same as any other car accident.
-There are no laws in Georgia that only apply to accidents involving rear-end drivers.
-It is not always the easiest job to determine who is at fault in accident with rear-ended vehicles.
+There are no laws in Georgia that only apply to car accidents involving rear-end drivers.
+It is not always the easiest job to determine who is at fault in a rear-ended accident.
 It is nothing more than a rumor to hear that someone that rear-ended you will always be the driver responsible for the wreck.
 There are a number a factors contributing when considering a rear-end collision despite any ideas otherwise:

 - If the vehicle in front stopped rapidly or signaled that they were turning;

 - The front driver may have had faulty equipment (like a brake light out);

 - The collision might have involved more than two vehicles, meaning one stuck the car in front of them causing that car to strike the car in front of them.